espnet/espnet/egs2/chime7_task1/asr1/README.md

 You can remove the site-packages/numpy- folder manually and try to reinstall numpy 1.23.5 with pip.
 3. `FileNotFoundError: [Errno 2] No such file or directory: 'PATH2YOURESPNET/espnet/tools/venv/bin/sox' ` during CHiME-6 generation from CHiME-5, `correct_signals_for_clock_drift.py` script: try to install conda sox again, via `conda install -c conda-forge sox`.
-4. s3prl not found
+4. `ModuleNotFoundError: No module named 's3prl'` for some reason s3prl did not install, run `YOUR_ESPNET_ROOT/tools/installers/install_s3prl.sh`
-5. gss not found
+5. `Command 'gss' not found` for some reason gss did not install, you can run `YOUR_ESPNET_ROOT/tools/installers/install_gss.sh`
-6. out of memory
+7. `wav-reverberate command not found` you need to install Kaldi. go to `YOUR_ESPNET_ROOT/tools/kaldi` and follow the instructions in `INSTALL`.
-7. wav reverberate
+8. `WARNING  [enhancer.py:245] Out of memory error while processing the batch` you got out-of-memory (OOM) when running GSS.
-8.
+You could try changing parameters as `gss_max_batch_dur` and in local/run_gss.sh `context-duration` (this latter could degrade results however).
+See local/run_gss.sh for more info.

 ## Memory Consumption (Useful for SLURM etc.)